haxted/TastyCrepeOS/README.md

 Me, LLVM, I, and myself.

 # WARNING
 Do not go into the dev branch as it is outdated.
+And if you really need to boot off of a hard drive patch stage2 and stage1 to use DL: 0x80 instead of 0x00